Incêndio em Ruzafa (2022): O que Aconteceu e o que Aprendemos

 Lessons Learned

-1. Maintenance and Modernization of Electrical Installations
+1. Maintenance and Modernisation of Electrical Installations

 2. Installation of Fire Detection Systems